-My first programming job was at 24Rent, a mobility-as-a-service company, from Mar 2015 to Aug 2017 as a backend developer.
+My first programming job was at 24Rent, a mobility-as-a-service company, from March 2015 to August 2017 as a backend developer.
 I learnt the fundamentals of working as a programmer and a team member and how to grow as a person.
 I was responsible for developing and maintaining a backend with high expectations for reliability.
-When I left the company, several components of my own ideation had become a part of the core of the business.
+When I left the company, several systems of my own initiative had become a part of the core of the business.

 Outside of work, I enjoy non-web programming.
 Right now, I'm interested in graphics programming, game design and realtime problems.
 I also find it interesting to study the foundations of modern technologies to try to understand why we have arrived where we are.
 I often think about how we could best appreciate the fundamentals of programming instead of mindlessly stacking abstractions on top of each other.
 Essentially, I spend a lot of time questioning why things are the way they are.